 Here are the two options to serve:

 - If serving from the Instant Pot, spread the remaining vegan butter or coconut oil over the potatoes.
-Sprinkle 2 tablespoon of brown sugar and arrange the pecans on top.
+Sprinkle 2 tablespoons of brown sugar and arrange the pecans on top.
 Set Instant pot to saute(less) and cook for 5 mins or until the potatoes are heated through and the top becomes bubbly.
 Keep the sweet potatoes on 'keep warm' mode until ready to be served.

-- If you are serving in casserole, take the mashed sweet potatoes out in a casserole dish.
+- If you are serving in a casserole, take the mashed sweet potatoes out in a casserole dish.
 Arrange pecans in a single layer on top.
 Sprinkle with 2 tablespoon brown sugar and drizzle remaining melted butter over the top.
-Bake for 15 minutes in a preheated oven at 375 degrees, or until browned and bubbly
+Bake for 15 minutes in a preheated oven at 375 degrees, or until browned and bubbly.

 ♥ We LOVE to hear from you!
 Did you try this recipe?
 Please share your food photo with hashtag #ministryofcurry on Facebook or Instagram, so we can see it and our followers can enjoy it too!
 Thank you and Happy Cooking ♥